 Contact us

-Latent defects insurance (LDI) protects property developers or owners against damage resulting from defects in design, materials, or construction that only become apparent after completion.
+Latent Defects Insurance (LDI) protects property developers or owners against damage resulting from defects in design, materials, or construction that only become apparent after completion.

 Latent Defects Insurance FAQs